Your trip to Vista Verde is coming up soon!

 Even for the very fit, it does take some time to get used to the altitude.
-Therefore, we plan all-day hikes for Thursday and Friday.
+Therefore, we plan all-day hikes for later in the week.
 This gives you a few days to acclimate so you can enjoy the long hike more.

 Your guides will tailor each hike to your fitness level and desired scenic experience.
-We’ll take you on a short, casual wildflower stroll, a challenging all-day summit attempt of one of the biggies, or a family afternoon exploring and playing in the Gilpin Waterfalls.
+We’ll take you on a short, casual wildflower stroll, an epic all-day summit attempt of one of the biggies, or a family afternoon exploring and playing in the Gilpin Waterfalls.
 Let us know what your desires are for the day and then enjoy our amazing backyard on your own two feet.

-Mountain Biking: Have you ever wondered what real mountain biking is all about?
-Well, here’s your chance to find out with our fleet of full suspension Salsa bikes and our skilled mountain biking guides teaching and spotting you.
+MOUNTAIN BIKING: Have you ever wondered what real mountain biking is all about?
+Well, here’s your chance to find out with our fleet of custom built in Steamboat Moots mountain bikes, and our skilled mountain biking guides teaching and spotting you.
 No need to be super-fit or even a biker, just bring your sense of adventure, and we will teach you the basics right here on the ranch.

 Now for those of you that want more, we have miles and miles of non-technical forest service roads that offer spectacular scenery and exercise as well as some of the best cross-country single-track in Colorado.
-For those new to the sport, you can hone your skills in the Terrain Park and then head out on the trail with a guide for an amazing experience on the trail!
+For those new to the sport, you can hone your skills with instruction and then head out on the trail with a guide for an amazing experience on the trail!

 For those that just want to ride around without a guide, ranch bikes are available next to Coyote Corral.
 Ice Cream biking has also become a ranch favorite, just a ride to the Clark store for your favorite flavor.